 - Does or will this incident of unprotected sex affect or change our relationship?

-Whether you’re worried about an unplanned pregnancy, contracting an STI, or your lifestyle choices in general, those are concerns you should be able to share.
+Whether you’re worried about an unplanned pregnancy, contracting an STI / STD, or your lifestyle choices in general, those are concerns you should be able to share.
 Our CAPS nurses are also available to help you have this conversation if you’re not sure how to bring it up or what to say.

-Symptoms for sexually transmitted infections (STIs) typically don’t show up right away; gonorrhea and chlamydia usually take about 1-2 weeks to incubate, and hepatitis, herpes, and syphilis take longer.
+Symptoms for STIs / STDs typically don’t show up right away; gonorrhea and chlamydia usually take about 1-2 weeks to incubate, and hepatitis, herpes, and syphilis take longer.
 For the most accurate results, it’s best to wait 2-4 weeks after unprotected sex to get tested.
-However, if symptoms like unexplained bleeding, pain with urination, vaginal itching, increased discharge, rashes, or sores begin to appear, you should be tested immediately.
+However, if symptoms like unexplained bleeding, pain with urination, vaginal itching, increased discharge, rashes, or sores begin to appear, you should be STI / STD tested immediately.
+Contact us to get help.
+All of our services are confidential—your privacy matters.

 Take a Pregnancy Test